tudobieudat/githubgql/README.old.md

 export default App;
 ```
 Of course, it also contains the package.json to list all project dependencies.
+It can not be simpler.

 To run the app, all you need to do is change to the app directory then type: 'npm run':
 ```